RebornOS-Team/rebornos-cinnamon-skel/README.md

 3. In the above file, keep only the settings you want the skel config to have, and remove everything else.
 Save it.
 4. Transfer the contents of the above file to the [keyfile](src/keyfiles/settings.ini) in your project directory.

-## OR 2.
+## AND/OR 2.
 Modify the Keyfile directly

 Edit the [keyfile](src/keyfiles/settings.ini) in your project directory.